Aagam1005/Armada_Security_Agent/README.md

-# 🛡️ Security Agent - Vercel AI SDK Vulnerability Detection
+# 🛡️ Armada Security Agent - Vercel AI SDK Vulnerability Detection

 A production-ready security vulnerability detection agent powered by the **[Vercel AI SDK](https://sdk.vercel.ai/)**.
 Analyze websites, code, and system architectures for security vulnerabilities in real-time.
 Because it uses the Vercel AI toolkit, it requires **no local LLM engine**, is fully serverless, and allows you to easily bypass Anthropic by swapping to OpenAI, Google Gemini, or Groq with a single line of code.